npm/policies/enterprise-terms.md

 6.  **Month** means a whole or partial calendar month during the _Term_.

-7.  **Notice** means written communication from one party to the other by registered or certified mail, courier, or e-mail. _Notice_ to _Licensee_ must be sent to the street addresses or e-mail address for _Licensee_ on the _Summary_. _Notice_ to _npm_ must be sent to 1999 Harrison Street, Suite 1150, Oakland, California 94612 or legal@npmjs.com.
-Either party may change its postal or e-mail address for _Notice_ by giving _Notice_ of a new address.
+7.  **Notice** means written communication from one party to the other by registered or certified mail, courier, or email. _Notice_ to _Licensee_ must be sent to the street addresses or email address for _Licensee_ on the _Summary_. _Notice_ to _npm_ must be sent to 1999 Harrison Street, Suite 1150, Oakland, California 94612 or legal@npmjs.com.
+Either party may change its postal or email address for _Notice_ by giving _Notice_ of a new address.

 8.  **Open-Source Terms** means the terms of a form license approved